d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 are leveraged to compute results in the most expedient and memory-efficient manner.

-For now, try to remember these basics:
- Attach gradients to those variables with respect to which we desire derivatives.
- * Then record the computation of the target value, execute the backpropagation frunction, and access the resulting gradient.
+For now, try to remember these basics: (i) attach gradients to those variables with respect to which we desire derivatives; (ii) record the computation of the target value; (iii) execute the backpropagation frunction; and  (iv) access the resulting gradient.

 ## Exercises